Green Screen Keyer filter controls in Motion

 The Spill Suppression controls work by letting you adjust the color correction that neutralizes unwanted color in the foreground subject.
 Whereas the Spill Level slider (described above) controls how much suppression is applied, the controls in this group let you customize the quality of suppression being performed.

-When first applied, the Keyer filter adds spill suppression to the video clip or image, based on the dominant color sampled to create the initial key.
+When first applied, the Green Screen Keyer filter adds spill suppression to the video clip or image, based on the dominant color sampled to create the initial key.
 This automatic spill suppression desaturates the key color so fringing around the foreground subject appears gray (rather than blue or green).
 But if you reduce the Spill Level slider to 0, effectively turning off spill suppression, the gray fringing turns blue or green (the color of your background), proving that successful spill suppression is rendering the background a neutral gray.

 The Spill Suppression group contains the following controls: